 - Dry sump pit.
 If your sump pit is connected to a sewer drain, it should always contain at least a small amount of water in the drain trap in order to prevent unpleasant odors from penetrating your home.

 - Stagnant water in the pit.
 If the pump doesn’t run for a longer period of time (during a dry season, for instance), mildew, bacteria, and other germs begin to multiply in the stagnant water and make the pit smell stinky.

 - Sewage leaking.
-Sometimes sewage, due to a ruptured household sewer line, seeps into the groundwater that enters into the sump pit.
-In this case, the source of the odor is the leaking sewage and not sump pit water.
-If you suspect that your pump smells because of a broken sewer line, you should ask professional help.
+Sometimes sewage, due to a ruptured household sewer line, seeps into the groundwater that enters the sump pit.
+In this case, the source of the odor is the leaking sewage and not the sump pit water.
+If you suspect that your pump smells because of a broken sewer line, you should ask for professional help.

 - You drain washing machine water into the sump pit.
 Wash wastewater speeds up the sludge buildup in the pit that requires more frequent cleaning.

 How to Get Rid Of Bad Odors Coming From the Sump Pit?